How to Change Home Care Providers

 Introduction

-Home Care Packages have been consumer-directed since 2017, allowing you to select the services and providers that work best for you.
-Home Care Package subsidies enable you to access support services without moving to a residential care facility.
-You can continue living at home, following your own schedule and enjoying full independence as you age with help from your chosen service provider.
+Home care in Australia is consumer-directed, meaning you can choose the best provider for your needs and goals.
+Government funding helps you access support services so you can continue living at home, following your own schedule, and enjoying full independence as you age with home help from your chosen service provider.

-Do I need a reason to change Home Care Package providers?
+Do I need a reason to change home care providers?

-No, you do not need a reason.
+No, you do not need a reason to transfer home care providers.
 All the in-home care services you receive through My Aged Care follow a consumer-directed care model.
 That means you always have control over the care you receive and who provides it.

-Is changing Home Care Package providers the right decision for me?
+Is changing home care providers the right decision for me?

-Although you always have the right to change Home Care Package providers, the transition requires research and planning.
-Before you begin the process, it’s a good idea to think through your needs, goals and personal care plan to determine whether changing Home Care Package providers is the best option for you.
+Although you always have the right to change home care providers, the transition requires research and planning.
+Before you begin the process, it’s a good idea to think through your needs, goals and personal care plan to determine whether switching home care providers is the best option for you.
 Common reasons to switch providers include:

-• Unsatisfactory care: Another reason to transfer providers is if you’re unsatisfied with your care.
-In some cases, your existing provider might be able to work with you to address your concerns.
+- Unsatisfactory care: Another reason to transfer providers is that you’re unsatisfied with your care.
+In some cases, your existing provider might be able to work with you to address your concerns and deliver the quality care you deserve.

 Questions about changing service providers?
 We can help.